Scale-anomaly-induced binding pressure in hadrons: Definition of the stress tensor density on the instant and the LF form

 where, $\sigma_{\mu\nu}$ is defined by $\sigma_{\mu\nu} = \frac{i}{2}[\gamma^\mu, \gamma^\nu]$, where $\gamma^\mu$ are the Dirac matrices, and $u(p,s)$ denotes the Dirac spinor with spin projections $s, s' = \pm 1/2$.
 We adopt the spinor normalization $\bar{u}(p)u(p) = 2p^0$.
 The form factor $G_s^N(t)$, which characterizes the trace part of the EMT, is expressed for the nucleon as

 From Poincaré symmetry, GFFs $A^\pi(t)$, $A^N(t)$, and $J^N(t)$ satisfy the conditions $A^\pi(0) = A^N(0) = 1$, and $J^N(0) = 1/2$ in the forward limit.
 In contrast, there is no such constraint for the D-term at zero momentum transfer, $D^\pi(0)$ and $D^N(0)$.
-According to Ref.~\cite{Perevalova:2016dln}, it is known that the D-term takes a negative value for a stable system.
+As discussed in Ref.~\cite{Perevalova:2016dln}, many systems are found to have a negative D-term.
+However, the sign of the D-term is not determined by mechanical stability in general.
+The hydrogen atom is a stable counterexample with $D(0)>0$~\cite{Ji:2022exr,Czarnecki:2023yqd,Freese:2024rkr}.
+For spin-$3/2$ baryons such as the $\Delta$ and $\Omega^-$, $D(0)>0$ is likewise reported~\cite{Fu:2022rkn,Fu:2023ijy,Wang:2023bjp}.

 In conventional treatments, spatial densities associated with a given local operator have been defined as the three-dimensional Fourier transforms of form factors that characterize matrix elements between plane-wave states at fixed instant form time.
 However, it has been pointed out that such densities can only be interpreted as physically meaningful spatial distributions when the target particle is sufficiently heavy and a nonrelativistic description is valid~\cite{Miller:2018ybm,Jaffe:2020ebz}.
 In other cases, relativistic corrections become unavoidable.
 Moreover, since the choice of equal-time hypersurface is not invariant under Lorentz boosts in the instant form, contributions from different time slices cannot be eliminated, introducing an inherent ambiguity in the definition of these densities~\cite{Miller:2018ybm,Jaffe:2020ebz}.